- SCU Home Page

 - CSS/Financial Aid PROFILE

 Incoming first-year undergraduate students need to complete this form.

 - Federal Student Aid ID (FSA ID)

-The U.S. Department of Education's page where you request a personal identification number to electronically sign financial aid forms.
+The U.S. Department of Education's page where you create a username and password to electronically sign financial aid forms.

 - Cal Grant GPA Verification Form